 Prior to a search of a student's person or their possessions, a school administrator shall seek consent from the student.
 If the student does not consent, such a search shall be permitted based only upon the administrator's individualized reasonable suspicion to believe that the search will produce evidence of a violation of a law, school rule, or a condition that endangers the safety or health of the student or others.
-Students who have obtained a Penn High School Parking Pass and drive a vehicle to school have consented to the search of their vehicle.
+Students who have obtained a Penn High School Parking Pass and/or drive a vehicle to school have consented to the search of their vehicle.
 Additional information regarding Search and Seizure can be found in Board Policy 5771.

-Students equipment is the property of the school and may be searched at any time (I.C.
-20-33-8-32).
-Locks are to prevent theft, not to prevent searches.
+Students are provided lockers, desks, and other equipment in which to store materials.
+It should be clearly understood that this equipment is the property of the school and may be searched at any time.
+(I.C.
+20-33-8-32) Locks are to prevent theft, not to prevent searches.
 Anything that is found in the course of a search that may be evidence of a violation of school rules or the law may be taken and held or turned over to the police.
 The school reserves the right not to return items that have been confiscated.
 School officials, school resource officers and other school personnel trained in the usage of metal detectors are authorized to use metal detectors, either hand-held wands or walk-through devices.